Lazy Luddite Log

 Into The Labyrinth (1980)

 In this series (the only one I list to have more than one season) three contemporary children (a brother and sister who meet another boy while stumbling round some local caves) are enlisted by a magically trapped sorcerer to go on a quest to find his amulet The Nidus.
 I have re-watched the scene in which the kids meet the trapped Rothgo and feel that he never gives them a satisfactory assurance of his moral character before they agree to help him.
 However I suppose they feel compelled by the fact that what has trapped him is a rival sorceress who wants his power.
 She cannot use the Nidus till Rothgo perishes but has thrown it into the whirlpool of time so that he cannot use it himself.
-The children have to travel a temporal maze which takes them to different historical settings in the hope of finding the disguised Nidus.
+The trio of mixed sex and race have to travel a temporal maze which takes them to different historical settings in the hope of finding the disguised Nidus.
 All those settings were based on the same cavern sets re-dressed for different historical eras.
 I remember noticing this cost-cutting method even as a child but I watched it nonetheless.
 Incidentally, a creepy soprano from the Children Of The Stones sings in this too.

 * * * * *